ansipes/mejo-187/content/assignment/grid-garden.md

 [CSS Grid Basics](https://www.youtube.com/watch?v=FEnRpy9Xfes)

 There are walk throughs of this game on YouTube.
-If you feel stuck, go and watch one (preferably with someone explaining what's going on)
+If you feel stuck, go and watch one (preferably with someone explaining what's going on).

-Take a screen show with the level picker toggled, demonstrating that you completed all levels.
+Take a screen shot with the level picker toggled, demonstrating that you completed all levels.
 Please upload that screenshot to Sakai.

 It is due Friday, March 4th at 6:00 PM.